S-Ptr/inquisition-bot/README.md

 ## Artwork

 The images used are not of my own make, nor are they used for commercial purposes.
-They are sourced from various official and unofficial sources of Warhamemr 40k art and the artist is shown in the copyright footer of each embed.
+They are sourced from various websites, full of official and unofficial Warhammer 40k art.
+The artist is shown in the copyright footer of each embed, if one was found.

-If you're an artist that has issues with the usage of your art, contact me and we can work it out.
+If you're an artist that has issues with the usage of your art, whether it be the lack of crediting or unwillingness to have your art used in this project, contact me and we can work it out.